TRIPPING OVER JOY

 You just do, they would say.

 It was one of the most painful experiences I’ve ever had.
-Perhaps it could have been more simple.
+Perhaps it could have been simpler.
 But I didn’t know how.

 Since then I have learned a few things; and one of the things I have learned has to do with how to surrender.

-What do I surrender?
-Everything.
-There is no part of anything that needs doing that can be done better by my small mind than by Totality.
+We surrender everything.
+There is nothing that needs doing that can be done better by my small mind than by Totality.

 We visualize the situation as being held in the palms of our outstretched hands.
 Relationship?
 I visualize myself and him or her as there in the palms of my hands, my open hands.
 My hands that are not clutching or holding on.
 To anything.

 And I’m surrendering to God/nature/Consciousness.
-To anything other than my small mind.
-How do I envision that?
-We can visualize Consciousness as light.
-So a being of light, there in front of me.
-Glowing.
-Self-effulgent.
-Friendly.
-Warm.
-Welcoming.
+To something other than my small mind.
+I visualize Consciousness as light – a being of light there in front of me – glowing, alive, friendly, warm, welcoming.

-Then in my imagination I simply hand the relationship over to this Being, letting the image of it dissolve into the light, and saying silently within something like:
+In my imagination I simply hand the relationship over to this Being of light, letting the image of it dissolve into the light, and silently saying something like: